maydonat/webmethods-api-control-plane/articles/api_control_plane_lifecycle/README.md

       - *Private Cloud*.
 If you prefer to deploy API Control Plane in your private cloud environment, you have the flexibility to choose between running the application in docker containers or kubernetes.
    - On-premises.
 You can deploy API Control Plane using docker or helm.

-3. Where is API Control Plane hosted?
+3. Where is API Control Plane hosted?<br>

    Software AG provisions API Control Plane on the Software AG Cloud platform exclusively in the Azure West Europe region (Netherlands).